Exam-Style Online Test | Class 11 Chemistry: Redox Reactions

 18 / 30

-18. Which of the following reactions is a combination reaction?
+18. Which of the following reactions is an example of a thermal decomposition reaction?

 19 / 30